-When I told friends and family I was moving to Iowa for school, most couldn’t identify any major cities let alone place Iowa on a map.
+When I told friends and family I was moving to Iowa for school, most couldn’t identify any major cities in the state.
 Many even called me crazy.
 “You’re giving up Colorado mountains and skiing for Iowa?”
-Thankfully, I had a general idea about the state I was about to call home, but even so, I wasn’t entirely sure what I signed myself up for.
+Thankfully, I had a general idea about the state I was about to call home.
+Even so, I wasn’t entirely sure what I signed myself up for.
 As I packed up my belongings and began the 12-hour drive across the country, I prepared myself for what I thought was to come.

 I spent four fun-filled years in Cedar Rapids, IA at Coe College.
 Then I stuck around and earned my master’s degree at the University of Iowa in Iowa City, IA.
-In addition to gaining an academic education, I also gained a cultural education as I learned about what “Midwest Nice” truly meant.
-And, instead of moving away after graduating, I ended up hanging around for a few extra years.
-I actually stayed long enough that I felt obligated to purchase a “Transplant” sticker from Raygun.
+In addition to gaining an academic education, I also gained a cultural education as I learned what “Midwest Nice” truly meant.
+Also, instead of moving away after graduating, I ended up hanging around for a few extra years.
+I actually stayed long enough that I felt obligated to purchase a “Transplant” sticker.

-Although I found myself loving my time in Iowa, I must admit there were plenty of things that surprised me.
+Although I found myself loving my time in Iowa, I must admit plenty of things surprised me.
 Some even required a bit of adjustment when I first moved.
-Without further ado, I present to you: The Top 10 Iowa Things that Surprised Me the Most.
+Without further ado, I present the top 10 things about Iowa that surprised me the most.

 10. IA vs ISU